NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 The `tag` directive defines what should be shown during the execution of the process as it is run, *i.e.* the SRA ID in this case.
-This is useful for viewing the currently running tag (sample) for any given process at a glance; you can see exactly how this looks if you run the pipeline one more time with the command `nextflow run .`.
+This is useful for viewing the currently running tag (sample) for any given process at a glance; you can see exactly how this looks if you run the pipeline one more time with the command `nextflow run main.nf`.

 The `publishDir` directive is used to define where the process' outputs should be placed.
 Remember that Nextflow runs each process in its own directory where